| About Misha Williams

 crafted spears and headdresses with the wild Canoero tribesmen who

+still live and dress in the native traditional way.
 On returning to Britain he worked again for BBC television

 and was approached by the literary agent of the Fawcett family who